Ian Roberts (educator): Education

+Principal of Friendship Academy of Science and Technology High School Canton from 2008 to 2010.
 In 2012, Roberts was the principal of Anacostia High School, a then-all-Black school in Washington, DC.

-From 2018 to 2020, Roberts was Chief Schools Officer for Aspire Public Schools.
+From 2015 to 2018, Roberts worked in Missouri for the St. Louis Public Schools including as Network Superintendent of high schools from June 1, 2016 to 2018.
+From 2018 to 2020, Roberts was Chief Schools Officer for Aspire Public Schools in Oakland, California.
 From 2020 to 2023, Roberts was the superintendent of the Millcreek Township School District in Millcreek Township, Erie County, Pennsylvania.

-In July 2023, Roberts became the superintendent of the Des Moines Independent Community School District in Des Moines, Iowa, a position he held until his resignation on September 30, 2025.
+July 1, 2023, Roberts became the superintendent of the Des Moines Independent Community School District in Des Moines, Iowa, a position he held until his resignation on September 30, 2025.
 In his application, Roberts falsely claimed that he had earned a doctorate from Morgan State University.
 During the hiring process, the school board uncovered this misrepresentation but still decided to select him for the position.

 Earlier in the month preceding his September 2025 arrest, Roberts was interviewed about the Reimagining Education initiative, a ballot initiative for a bond measure to fund various program investments in Des Moines Public Schools.

 Legal issues

+Immigration and Customs Enforcement (ICE) reported the following three charges attributed to Ian Roberts: